Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: User Study Setup

 \subsection{Session Protocol}

 Each session lasted approximately 55 minutes and was conducted remotely via video conferencing.
 After providing electronic consent and completing a brief pre-study questionnaire, participants proceeded through the two counterbalanced experimental blocks.
-Each block began with a short tutorial and Q\&A session on the assigned condition.
+Each block began with a short tutorial and Q\&A session.
 Participants then completed the task for up to 10 minutes.
-Following the task, they spend approximately 3 minutes labeling a holdout evaluation set (detailed in the next paragraph).
+Following the task, they spent approximately 3 minutes labeling a holdout evaluation set (detailed in the next paragraph).
 Then they filled out a block-specific post-questionnaire consisting of 10 questions with 7-point Likert scales and 3 open-ended questions.